jdillonh/Vynth/README.md

 It presents an interface that will be familiar to users of Max/MSP/Jitter or other visual programming environments, and is an easy way to play with graphics programs without having to type them out by hand.
+Similar to [Hydra](https://github.com/ojack/hydra) but designed to be approached by people who don't have experience coding.

-**Keep in mind that this project is very much a WIP**, a few UI elements are not yet functional and things are subject to change.
+Keep in mind that this project is a WIP and things are subject to change.

 ## How do I use it?
 Every basic patch starts with 3 things: